kawaicheung/book-on-naming-things/manuscript/quotes.md

 "Squint you eyes.
 Lean back.
 Look for changes in shape.
 Look for changes in colour.
 Shape reflects cycolmetric complexity - lots of nested conditionals.
 Colour reflects differing levels of abstraction, different types of things are in a mish mash.
 The squint test can help!" -Sandi Metz

+"The difference between a tolerable programmer and a great programmer is not how many programming languages they know...It's whether they can communicate their ideas." - Joel Spolsky